awslabs/deequ/analyzerDoc.md

 ## Sum
     The sum of all values in the given column.
 Only for numeric columns.
 ## UniqueValueRatio
-    The quotient of all unique values divided by all distinct columns of the given column.
+    The quotient of all unique values divided by all distinct values of the given column.
 The unique values only appear once in the column.
 The distinct values are all different values in the column where every value is counted once.
 ## Uniqueness
     Gives the fraction of values of the given column that only appear once in the whole column divided by the Size of the column.